sanity-io/sanity/packages/example-studio/README.md

 # Example Studio

-A sanity studio with instructional examples and useful patterns
+A Sanity studio with instructional examples and useful patterns